HMSA Kaimana Awards & Scholarship Program

 - Submit an official transcript with the GPA verified and signed by an authorized member of the school faculty.

 HMSA will award up to 15 students $5,000 scholarships each.
-Applications are due at 4 p.m. on Friday, February 9.
-Sorry, no exceptions.
-If you're submitting your application by mail, be sure to allow sufficient time for delivery.
+Applications are due at 4 p.m. on Friday, February 8, 2019.
+All mailed applications, essays, and letters of recommendations must be postmarked by Friday, February 8, 2019.
 Please see page 2 of the application for submission details.
-For more information, contact Tai Matsuoka at firstname.lastname@example.org or 808-952-7989 on Oahu.
+For more information, contact Kaehuokalani Spencer at firstname.lastname@example.org or 808-948-5304 on Oahu.

 HMSA Kaimana Awards for High Schools